14 Logical vectors

 #> [1] 3 2 1 0 1 2 3 NA

 So far all the arguments have used the same vectors, but you can of course mix and match.
-For example, you could implement a simple version of coalesce()
+For example, you could implement a simple version of coalesce() like this:

 This is already a little hard to read, and you can imagine it would only get harder if you have more conditions.
-Instead, you can switch to dplyr::case_when()
+Instead, you can switch to dplyr::case_when().

-14.5.2 case_when()
+12.5.2 case_when()

-statement and provides a flexible way of performing different computations for different computations.
-It has a special syntax that unfortunately looks like nothing else you’ll use in the tidyverse. it takes pairs that look like condition ~ output
+dplyr’s case_when() is inspired by SQL’s CASE statement and provides a flexible way of performing different computations for different conditions.
+It has a special syntax that unfortunately looks like nothing else you’ll use in the tidyverse.
+It takes pairs that look like condition ~ output. condition must be a logical vector; when it’s TRUE, output will be used.

-This means we could recreate our previous nested if_else()
+This means we could recreate our previous nested if_else() as follows:

 This is more code, but it’s also more explicit.

-works, lets explore some simpler cases.
-If none of the cases match, the output gets an NA
+To explain how case_when() works, let’s explore some simpler cases.
+If none of the cases match, the output gets an NA:

 case_when(